Bira/octopus-carnival/_drafts/hells-rebels-05-part-03.md

 ## Ravounel Forest

 This is the hardest signature to get by far.
-Common knowledge about Ravounel Forest says it's a dangerous wilderness full of monsters, which of course means there's at least two significant native settlements in here.
+Common knowledge about Ravounel Forest says it's a dangerous and unpopulated wilderness full of monsters, which of course means there's at least two significant native settlements in here.
 The leader of either one is qualified to sign the treaty.

 The forest is frequently assailed by storms, giving rise to rumors that a cult of Rovagug hides there.
 Rovagug is the most Chaotic Evil deity in the whole